jesuscc1993/blog-posts/RxJS/readme.md

 The other type are [subjects](http://reactivex.io/rxjs/manual/overview.html#subject), which are both observables and [observers](http://reactivex.io/rxjs/class/es6/MiscJSDoc.js~ObserverDoc.html).
 Subscribing to these observables simply registers the given subscription in a list internal to the subject.

 Subscriptions to observables are ignorant of whether the observable is unicast or multicast and make no difference on their implementation.

+## Bonus

+You made it this far so hopefully you are at least somewhat interested in RxJS.
+If that is indeed the case you might want to check out the following list, containing the operators I deem the most commonly useful:

+- Creation
+  - [from](https://www.learnrxjs.io/operators/creation/from.html): creates an observable based on the parameter passed.
+If the parameter is iterable, an emission will occur per item.
+  - [of](https://www.learnrxjs.io/operators/creation/of.html): creates an observable based on the parameters passed.
+An emission will occur per parameter.
+  - [throwError](https://www.learnrxjs.io/operators/creation/throw.html): returns an observable that emits the passed error on subscription.
+- Error Handling
+  - [catchError](https://www.learnrxjs.io/operators/error_handling/catch.html): catches errors and returns fallback values based on the passed function.
+- Filtering
+  - [debounceTime](https://www.learnrxjs.io/operators/filtering/debouncetime.html): discard emissions until a set amount of time passed after the last one and then return that last one.
+  - [distinctUntilChanged](https://www.learnrxjs.io/operators/filtering/distinctuntilchanged.html): discard emissions for values matching the last one.
+  - [filter](https://www.learnrxjs.io/operators/filtering/filter.html): filter emissions based he passed function.
+  - [takeUntil](https://www.learnrxjs.io/operators/filtering/takeuntil.html): stop emitting after the given observable emits.
+- Multicasting
+  - [shareReplay](https://www.learnrxjs.io/operators/multicasting/sharereplay.html): replay specified number of emissions on subscription (or indefinitely if no number passed).
+- Transformation
+  - [map](https://www.learnrxjs.io/operators/transformation/map.html): transform editions based on the passed function.
+  - [flatMap](https://www.learnrxjs.io/operators/transformation/mergemap.html): subscribes to an inner observable and emits the returned values.
+  - [reduce](https://www.learnrxjs.io/operators/transformation/reduce.html): reduce emissions into a single one based on the passed function.
+- Utility
+  - [tap](https://www.learnrxjs.io/operators/utility/do.html): performs side-effect operations on each emission.